 I’ve personally only visited Madrid in the summertime but absolutely loved the city so this article has got me thinking about going back in winter – who knows, maybe I’ll get lucky on the Madrid winter lottery?!

-Would you visit Madrid?
+Would you visit Madrid in winter?
 I’d love to hear about your thoughts and experiences in the comments below.
 And if you enjoyed this post, it would be fabulous if you could share it with your friends and family!

 Want to read more?
 There are plenty more Interviews with Locals here.